A five-week heritage workshop series learning ancient hand-building and pit-firing techniques — no wheel, no kiln, just clay, fire, and patience.

 What to Bring

-All produce, equipment, and instruction provided.
-Full materials list sent with registration confirmation.
+All materials and firing included.
+Full supply list provided with registration confirmation.

 - Audience